 About Seamless & the Circular Take-Back Scheme

-Australia faces a mounting textile waste crisis, with over 200,000 tonnes of clothing ending up in landfill every year—including enormous volumes of corporate and industrial uniforms.
+Australia faces a mounting textile waste crisis, with over 200,000 tonnes of clothing ending up in Australian landfill every year including enormous volumes of corporate and industrial uniforms.
 That’s where Seamless comes in.

 Circular Take-Back Scheme for Industrial Safety Workwear

-As part of this national effort, Assembled Threads is proud to partner with Blackwoods and Textile Recyclers Group on the Circular Take-Back Scheme for Industrial Safety Workwear—one of only seven initiatives funded nationally through the Seamless Circular Clothing Textiles Fund.
+As part of this national effort, Assembled Threads is proud to partner with Blackwoods and Textile Recyclers Group on the Circular Take-Back Scheme for Industrial Safety Workwear—one of seven initiatives supported by the Seamless Circular Clothing Textiles Fund.

 Together, we’re creating a system to: